Gabesarch/ICAL/VisualWebArena/README.md

 sh scripts/run_ical_qwen2vl_vwa.sh
 ```

-### Running the GUI for human-in-the-loop and agent visualization
+## Running the human in the loop GUI
 We provide a GUI that allows you to specify a config file, user intent, and model, and then step the agent and take actions, with optional human-in-the-loop.
 First, run the FastAPI server:
 ```bash
 python run_gui.py